-The project site is not located in the vicinity of any of the twelve important biological areas defined in Table 2-5 of Volume III of the General Plan.
+The project site is not located in the vicinity of one of the twelve important biological areas defined in Table 2-5 of Volume III of the General Plan.
 These important biological areas are primarily located within the riparian zones of the Sacramento River.
-The project site is also not located within an area of special biological importance as shown on Figure 3-14 of Volume I of the General Plan.
-13
+The project site is not located within the vicinity of any area of special biological importance as shown on Figure 3-14 of Volume I of the General Plan.